President of the Republic of the Philippines

 30 December 1953 – 17 March 1957

-Ramon del Fierro Magsaysay was the third president of the Republic of the Philippines after World War II.
+Ramon del Fierro Magsaysay was the seventh president of the Republic of the Philippines after World War II.
 His life had great impact not only in his country but on many people in many lands.
 He was one of the outstanding leaders of his time.

 Ramon Magsaysay commanded the admiration, respect and affection of people because he was a simple, humble man; because he cared for all people as individuals and believed in their dignity and importance; and because he had the courage of his convictions.
 His objective was to improve the lot of his fellow Filipinos and he approached the task with selfless devotion.
 He was convinced that government, to last and to be sound, must have integrity and reflect the will of the people.